mohamedkhairy17696/freelancing-clone-project-backend-using-nodeJS/README.md

 # my-grad-project-ITI-backend
-To run the backend you need to create a new DB and add a .env file on it:
+To run the backend you need to create a new DB and add your .env file on it:

 MONGOURI= mongodb+srv://<addyourusername>:<addyourpassword>@addyourcluster.gnkbrfx.mongodb.net/?retryWrites=true&w=majority